berkethetechnerd/ALPS-DeviceTracking/README.md

 <berke.esmer@tum.de>
 <ece.ata@tum.de>

-The application can be installed from last version from [here](https://github.com/berkethetechnerd/ALPS-DeviceTracking/tags).
+The application can be installed with the last version from [here](https://github.com/berkethetechnerd/ALPS-DeviceTracking/tags).

 ### What is ALPS & Device Tracking?